 With this in mind, each Nominee is invited to share their thoughts, in response to the (related) ‘discussion question’ below.
 Nominees must use every opportunity to ensure that their points, when responding to the question posed, are substantial and of the highest calibre, thus distinguishing him / her as a deserving candidate for one of His Excellency’s prestigious Awards.

-During the 2017 “Governor‐General’s Achievement Awards” interview segment, nominees will be given a discussion question of national relevance to respond to as part of the selection criteria.
-This question would have been pre‐approved by the GGPE Advisory Board for their age category.
+During the 2020 “Governor-General’s Achievement Awards” interview segment, nominees in 18-35 years age categories will be required to write an essay.
+This question would have been pre-approved by the GGPE Advisory Board for their age category.

 The nominee may take along written reference points to assist them during their response before the interview panel.

 |18-24 years||How has social media influenced knowledge and behavior towards climate change?
 [450 – 500 words]|